sosong5517/crud-redis-express-mongoDb/README.md

 # CRUD API w/ Express.js and MongoDB and redis

-A backend application using Node.js with the Express framework, that implements a simple CRUD with the MongoDB.
+A backend application using Node.js with the Express framework, that implements a simple CRUD with the MongoDB and redis.

 ---